isomerpages/moe-nanchiauhigh/_co-curricular-activities/Clubs and Societies/Visual Arts Club.md

 **CCA Description**

- – The Visual Arts Club offers students with interest in visual arts to come together and learn about art.<br>
+&nbsp;– The Visual Arts Club offers students with interest in visual arts to come together and learn about art.<br>
 – The Visual Arts Club creates a platform for students to showcase their talent and expand their knowledge in art and art-making through different mediums, including ceramics, painting, illustration, digital art, charcoal and chalk, sculpture, printmaking and etc.<br>
 – Students also partake on field trips to museums to look at art exhibitions which help them to build appreciation and awareness of art around them.